 If your plants appear stressed, check the soil moisture.
 If the soil is wet, your plants may be over watered.
 If the soil is dry, check that all emitters are working.
 Flush the drip irrigation lines and filters every time you change your irrigation schedule.

-You should change your irrigation clock settings each season, both to comply with mandatory watering restrictions and for the health of your landscape.
+You should change your irrigation controller settings each season, both to comply with mandatory seasonal watering restrictions and for the health of your landscape.